-K-2 and 4th grade classes are self-contained…meaning that the students remain with their homeroom teacher for the entire school day.
-Our 3rd and 5th grade teachers are departmentalized…meaning that students change teachers throughout the school day.
-After elementary school, our students attend either JM Robinson Middle School or South Charlotte Middle School.
+K-2 classes are self-contained…meaning that the students remain with their homeroom teacher for the entire school day.
+Our 3rd, 4th and 5th grade classes are departmentalized…meaning that students change teachers throughout the school day.
+After elementary school, our students attend either Jay M. Robinson Middle School or South Charlotte Middle School.

 All students attend “specials” throughout the week.
-Our specials classes include art, music, media and PE.
+Our specials classes include art, music, media, learning lab and PE.
 Our 3rd, 4th and 5th grade music program includes teaching students the basics of performance through the incorporation of recorders.
 Chorus is offered in the Fall for 3rd through 5th grade students.
 Drama is offered in the Spring for 4th and 5th grade students interested in acting and singing.
-2nd and 3rd grade classes perform annually for the school family.
+Kindergarten, 1st, 2nd and 3rd grade classes perform annually for the school family.
 Each Spring McAlpine hosts Pizza and Picasso, featuring students’ art work in a “gallery crawl.”
 Twice during the year McAlpine hosts a school-wide book fair, keeping our focus on the importance of reading.
 Students also participate in a book swap twice a year…sharing books with one another.
 All students have 30 minutes of physical activity daily…a healthy body supports a healthy mind.
-K-2 students have two recess times daily.
+K-1 students have two recess times daily.
 3rd - 5th grade students have an extended one-hour lunch/recess break each day.

 Students access technology in a variety of ways.
 McAlpine is equipped with i-Pads, desktop computers, and Chromebooks.
-All 3rd - 5th graders will utilize Chromebooks throughout the school day to access technology.
+All 3rd - 5th graders utilize Chromebooks throughout the school day to access technology.